 - The risk of abortion complications—although exceedingly small at any point—increases later in pregnancy.
 The risk of death associated with abortion rises from 0.3 for every 100,000 abortions at or before eight weeks to 6.7 per 100,000 abortions at 18 weeks or later.14

 - The cost of an abortion increases sharply as a pregnancy progresses.
 An abortion at 20 weeks’ gestation is likely to cost nearly 2.5 times as much as an abortion at 10 weeks.9

-- Some low-income women who want to obtain an abortion are unable to do so, and the result is an unplanned and often unwanted birth.
+- Some low-income individuals who want to obtain an abortion are unable to do so, and the result is an unplanned and often unwanted birth.
 A 2009 literature review identified studies in five states that compared the ratio of abortions to births before and after Medicaid coverage of abortion was restricted.16 It concluded that one in four women seeking an abortion who had Medicaid coverage that adhered to the Hyde Amendment restrictions were unable to obtain an abortion because they lack insurance coverage for the procedure.

 - A qualitative survey of abortion providers in 15 states conducted in 2007–2010 showed that inconsistent Medicaid reimbursement makes it more difficult for patients to access services and contributes to delays in obtaining care.
 Providers said that in the previous year, they received Medicaid reimbursement in only 58% of cases that should have been covered according to the Hyde Amendment.16 As a result, some providers decided that it was not worthwhile to seek reimbursement; they reported that the inability to use Medicaid coverage forced some of their patients to delay the procedure while they searched for other sources of funding.